ALICE!

 1978 Marvel Comic "Tales from the Inside"

-Imagine my surprise and delight when I found this CD in the bargain bins for a mere 99¢ BRAND NEW!!!
-Gotta love these chain stores who charge $17.99 for some Limp, Korn, N'Sync piece of crap, but throw out a bonified classic for under a buck!
-In any case, this is a great Cooper album.
-Not sure if it's just because I've liked it since I was a kid (1978 WOW!) or if it really is as good as I perceive it to be, but it is a good listen all the way through.
-"From the Inside" is a concept album based on supposed real life characters that Vincent Furnier (Alice Cooper) met when he was staying at a psychiatric ward fighting substance abuse.
-"How Ya Gonna See Me Know" was a minor hit, but otherwise this is a forgotten gem.
 The original record cover was cool with the front cover opening like double doors to reveal a hospital and another little door.
 This inner door opened to reveal Alice wrapped in a straight jacket in "The Quiet Room."
-The back cover had doors that opened to reveal Alice leading the pack of psychotics out of the hospital with their release papers.
+The back cover had doors that opened to reveal Alice leading the pack of psychotic misfits out of the hospital with their release papers.
 We always knew he was crazy, but that's why we liked him, right?

 Alice performed the Beatles song "Because" in the movie Sgt.
 Peppers Lonely Hearts Club Band around this time as well.
 The movies was terrible and tarnished the reputation of most of the artists involved, with the exception of Aerosmith and Alice, who were both portrayed as villains.

-Flush the Fashion Alice Cooper-Flush the Fashion (Warner Bros.)
+Flush the Fashion Alice Cooper - Flush the Fashion (Warner Bros.)
 1980

 1. "Talk Talk" (2:09)